-Febrile convulsions are seizures that occur because of fever, which is a temperature higher than 38°C. High fevers might come with an infection.
-We don’t know why, but in these cases, the rapid rise in temperature causes an abnormal electrical discharge in the brain.
+Febrile convulsions are seizures that happen because of fever, which is a temperature higher than 38°C. We don’t know why, but the rapid rise in temperature causes an abnormal electrical discharge in the brain.

-Children who have their first febrile convulsion before the age of one year have a higher risk of having recurrent febrile convulsions.
-This type of convulsion tends to run in families, and affects boys more often than girls.
+Children who have their first febrile convulsion before the age of one year have a higher risk of having more febrile convulsions.
+This type of convulsion tends to run in families and affects boys more than girls.

-It can be very frightening to see your child having a febrile convulsion, but children don’t die from them.
-Febrile convulsions don’t cause long-term consequences or brain damage, either.
+It can be very frightening to see your child having a febrile convulsion, but children don’t die from convulsions.
+Most febrile convulsions don’t cause long-term consequences or brain damage either.

-There are many causes for convulsions other than fever or epilepsy – for example, brain tissue scarring, which might occur after head injury.
-Convulsions in some children might be triggered by flashing lights – such as a strobe light – or by looking at patterns on a TV or cinema screen.
+There are many other causes for convulsions – for example, epilepsy and brain tissue scarring, which might occur after head injury.
+Convulsions in some children might be triggered by flashing lights – like a strobe light – or by looking at patterns on a TV or cinema screen.